Gabeele/Gabeele/README.md

 🍂 I’m currently working on <a href="https://github.com/bbowler1740/CSCN72030-Anemoi">Outdoor Monitoring System</a>
 🎆 My Favorite project (Active) is a <a href="https://github.com/Gabeele/Plant-Monitor-System">Plant Monitoring System using an Arduino </a>
-🌌 I’m currently learning Flutter, Xamerin, and C#
+🌌 I’m currently learning JavaScript, Java, and C#
 🌼 Fun fact I have a lot of plants.